 Dressing can be made up to 4 days ahead of time -- store refrigerated in an airtight container.

-To serve, combine greens, radishes, cucumber, and chicken in a serving bowl and top with about 2/3 of the almonds and shallots.
+To Serve The Salad: Combine greens, radishes, cucumber, and chicken in a serving bowl and top with about 2/3 of the almonds and shallots.
 Serve, passing dressing and additional dressing on the side.